 Legislation keeping violent offenders from being released on bond,

 New restrictions on abortions after 20 weeks, and

 And on top of all of that, we’re anxious to debate the Common Core law, and a committee was hard at work this week re-writing the Ethics Reform Act that doubled in size when it returned from the Senate a few weeks ago.

 I’m looking forward to a very busy final six weeks of this year’s session.

-It is an honor and a privilege to serve you in Columbia again this year.
-If you need help navigating state government, or have any thoughts or concerns about what we are doing, please do not hesitate to contact me at 963-0337 at home or 803 734-3045 at my office in Columbia.
+As always, it is a privilege to serve you in the South Carolina House.
+If you ever need help with state government, or have any thoughts or concerns about what we are doing, please do not hesitate to contact me at 963-0337 at home or 803 734-3045 at my office in Columbia.